 This means that, starting in 2013, Student Networking (both connections within individual residence rooms and the and the University-wide wireless network) is available on campus to all registered students at no additional charge.

 A number of private flat complexes in town have been connected to the Student Network, and students can access Rhodes' network from these locations as if they were in a University residence.
 The use of Student Networking from such off-campus locations is considered a convenience service and continues to attract an addtional fee (surcharge).

-The following is included in the miscellaneous fees section of the 2017 schedule of fees (note that this price includes VAT):
+The following is included in the miscellaneous fees section of the latest Student Fees Booklet (note that this price includes VAT):

 Applies when connecting to the Student Network from one of the private flat complexes in town where such access is available.
 See http://www.ru.ac.za/studnet for details.